6 ways to use Google collaboration tools for effective teamwork

 Improving productivity isn’t just about getting your people to collaborate more effectively; you also need to ensure any systems and tools you’re using, whether across the board or by a specific team only, can talk effectively to each other.

-All those hours wasted searching for the right document in SharePoint only to find no one filled out the metadata properly and you’ve been working on an old version for the last week?
+All those hours wasted searching for the right document in SharePoint only to find no one filled out the metadata properly, and you’ve been working on an old version for the last week.
 Yeah, those days are long gone.

 Companies believe using cloud storage positively impacts their effectiveness, with 47% saying the cloud makes them more productive and 40% saying it makes them more flexible.

 Google Drive is a cloud-based team shared drive that anyone can get to from anywhere at any time on any device – no more excuses about not having access when away from the office.
 Working as any shared drive could and should - shared folders you can divide according to projects, teams or clients, and with the ability to restrict access to select individuals - Google Drive is backed up with the power of the Google search algorithm, meaning it’s easier than ever to find the right document at the right time.
 Plus, it’s a team drive which means if Jake leaves the development team, his documents won’t disappear when his profile does.

-Apps to try: Google Drive, Google cloud search
+Apps to try: Google Drive, Google Cloud Search

 So you’ve been pretty convinced about team collaboration for a while and have installed all manner of tools, both desktop and cloud-based, to make your employees’ lives easier.
 But each of those tools comes with its own log-in details, and that means either a post-it note or document somewhere with a list of passwords, or it means the same password being used for everything, both of which bring their own security breach potential.

-Only 25% of the typical employee’s workday is spent working alone, but real team collaboration it’s not just about giving your people access to tools and sending them on their way; you need to make sure they understand how to collaborate within the G Suite for business ecosystem to get the digital workplace operating effectively.
-Google team collaboration tools can maximize productivity and make processes and status reports much more transparent than email alone, but your workforce will need training and guidance to get there.
+Only 25% of the typical employee’s workday is spent working alone, but real team collaboration it’s not just about giving your people access to tools and sending them on their way; you need to make sure they understand how to collaborate within the Google Workspace ecosystem to get the digital workplace operating effectively.
+Consider establishing a Channel within your Google Workspace intranet where employees can share tips and tricks to help colleagues get the most from Google collaboration tools and improve productivity.